UBCFormulaElectric/Consolidated-Firmware/software/tracksight/README.md

 The backend is brought up by running the pipenv shell after it is installed.
 Then enter /software/tracksight/backend/app and run python/telemetry.py
 -->

-Tracksight can be run in one of two ways: Either it pulls data from a local CSV log file, or it receives data wirelessly from the car in real time.
+Tracksight can be run in one of two ways: Either it pulls data from a local CSV data file, or it receives data wirelessly from the car in real time.
 The backend is a Flask app that pipes data to the frontend in either case.

 ## Frontend